 Bel Group’s selection of Kyriba’s platform for global treasury, payments and risk management is all about bringing disparate processes and business units into line.
 Benoît Rousseau, Group Treasury and Insurance Director, Bel, talks to TMI about his choice and what he now expects.

-The Bel Group is a world leader in branded cheese.
-Its portfolio of brands, including The Laughing Cow, Mini Babybel, Leerdammer and Boursin, generated sales of €3.4bn in 2019.
+The Bel Group is a world leader in branded cheese and a major player in the healthy snack market.
+Its portfolio of brands, including The Laughing Cow, Mini Babybel and Boursin, generated sales of €3.4bn in 2020.
 The Group has 66 commercial and industrial subsidiaries in 34 countries globally.
 It distributes in nearly 120 countries.

 When family-owned Bel Group selected Kyriba as its new treasury management system (TMS), its remit was to bring to order what was already a centralised treasury operation.
 An easy task, surely.
 But Bel’s Paris-based shared service centre handles payments and collections for most of its 60 globally dispersed business units, operating through more than 200 accounts at 31 banks.